ServiceStackApps/mono-server-config/azurevm.md

-#Step 1: Create Ubuntu Virtual Machine On Azure
+#Create Ubuntu Virtual Machine On Azure

 Login to Microsoft Azure and click on `Add` button in `Virtual Machines` pane